Call for Papers 2026

 Call for Papers for the 2026 Annual Conference

-“Memories and Memoirs of Hungary, Hungarians, and the HSAC: Reflecting on the Past, Imagining the Future”
+“Memories and Memoirs of Hungary, Hungarians, and the HSAC:

+The Hungarian Studies Association of Canada invites proposals for individual papers, roundtable discussions, workshops, complete panels, and innovative presentations including posters for our 40th anniversary conference to be held entirely online June 10–11, 2026.
 In keeping with our conference theme, and in light of our association’s 40th anniversary, this year’s HSAC Conference Programme Committee seeks a wide range of proposals that examine past, present, and future issues related to Hungary, Hungarians, and the Hungarian Studies Association of Canada.
-We strongly encourage papers and sessions dealing with memoirs and life writing and are also interested in presentations that foreground the projects
+We strongly encourage papers and sessions dealing with memoirs and life writing and are also interested in presentations that foreground the projects and achievements of HSAC over the last four decades.
+Given the fact that 2026 also marks the 70th anniversary of the 1956 Hungarian revolution, we also welcome papers that explore the memory of this watershed event, both in Hungary and beyond.

 In addition to proposals that speak to the conference theme, we also welcome presentations on any topic related to Hungary, Hungarian diasporas, and Hungarian Studies.
 The Hungarian Studies Association of Canada also invites creative and critical scholarly engagement within and across disciplines, as well as presentations that explore Hungary in a comparative or regional context.
 Online conference participants are also invited to join us for our in-person event in Toronto (June 13–14) dedicated to celebrating HSAC’s past achievements and reflecting on our future.